Permanents of heavy-tailed random matrices with positive elements: Lower bounds and the proof of Theorem

 Plugging this back into \eqref{eq:large_deviations_for _rectangles} we get

-The right hand side is just twice the probability that the sum of $n$ independent random variables having value $1$ with probability $\sqrt{2\eta}$ and value $0$ otherwise, is greater than $\alpha n/2$.
-Choosing $\sqrt{2\eta} < \alpha /2$, large deviation principle implies that this probability is exponentially small, and thus summable in $n$.
+The right hand side is just twice the probability that the Binomial random variable with parameters $n$ and $2^{1/2}\eta^{1/4}$, is greater than $\alpha n/2$.
+Choosing $2^{1/2}\eta^{1/4} < \alpha /2$, large deviation principle implies that this probability is exponentially small, and thus summable in $n$.
 This finishes the proof. \end{proof}